cameronkelley/cameronkelley.github.io/index.md

-**<u>MERGER WILL HAPPEN AFTER WEEKLY RESET ON 08/16</u>**
+## MERGER WILL HAPPEN AFTER WEEKLY RESET ON 8/16

+## Players moving guilds will be kicked right after weekly reset to ensure no one gets locked out of expedition for registering before moving

-Hey everyone, we're merging with Cryptics and keeping both guilds going.
+Hey everyone, Archlords is merging with Cryptics and we'll be keeping both guilds going.
 Unfortunately there's no way to make everyone completely happy (we'd make a 100 person guild if we could), but below is who is going to what guild.

-Please plan to move (if needed) as soon as possible after weekly reset.
+To try and keep people from getting locked out of expedition, we'll be kicking everyone who is moving after weekly reset.
+It's not ideal, but there's no perfect way to do this.
 We're going to try our best to make this smooth, but it's sure to get a little messy.

 FYI, guild names will be changing:\
 ArchLords will become Starfall\